 3. Dispute Any Errors

-How Do I Clean Up Past Credit Report Mistakes?
+How Can I Clean My Credit Report Fast?

-This one can be a bit trickier: Outside of purging inaccurate information from your credit reports, cleaning up credit missteps you made in the past can take some time.
-It’s certainly a good idea to get any accounts you owe out of delinquency or collections.
-(And, in fact, scores may improve a bit shortly because of it — newer credit scoring models, for instance, treat paid collections differently than unpaid collections.)
-Still, it takes most negative information seven years to age completely off of your credit reports, with certain bankruptcies taking up to 10 years.
-(You can learn more about how long things stay on your credit report.)
+Outside of purging inaccurate information from your credit reports, cleaning up credit missteps you made in the past can take some time.
+Getting any accounts you owe out of delinquency or collections can be one way to clean up your report.
+However, most negative information takes around seven or more years to age completely off of your credit reports, and certain bankruptcies taking up to 10 years, so it’s more of a marathon than a sprint.

-But, generally, once a negative item appears on your credit, it can be difficult to simply have it removed.
+In general, once a negative item appears on your credit, it can be difficult to simply have it removed.
 Asking never hurts, but it’s not likely to result in much.
-Debt collectors, for instance, have contracts with the credit reporting agencies that can prohibit pay for removals deals and they’re typically not going to risk those relationships based on a goodwill request or to get paid on a single account.
+Debt collectors, for instance, have contracts with the credit reporting agencies that can prohibit pay for removals deals, and they’re typically not going to risk those relationships based on a goodwill request or to get paid on a single account.
 In most cases, you’ll just have to wait for the negative item to age off unless it’s incorrect and you can dispute it.